 Piddle Patch is a great tool for house training your dog because there will be consistency between their indoor and outdoor environments and they will make the connection that grass is the right environment to go to the toilet.

 Stick to these guidelines and you’ll have your dog house-trained in no time.

 Set a routine.
-Encourage your puppy to go to relieve themselves in the same place, at the same times, every day.
-Puppies usually need to relieve themselves when they wake up in the morning, before they go to sleep, after sleeping and within 5 to 30 minutes after they eat.
-Watch your dog for signs that they need the toilet and encourage them to use Piddle Patch when they need to go.
+Puppies usually need to relieve themselves when they wake up in the morning, before they go to sleep, after sleeping, and within 5 to 30 minutes after they eat.
+Watch your dog for signs that they need to go pee and encourage them to use Piddle Patch when they need to go.
 Typical signs to look out for include sniffing, circling, whining, barking or scratching.

 Use positive re-enforcement to encourage your dog.
-While training your dog, be sure to bring them to their Piddle Patch and use an assertive command such as “go pee” or “do your business” to encourage them to eliminate.
-Praise your dog and reward them with treats when they relieve themselves on their Piddle Patch.
-If using treats as a reward, only offer them after your dog has eliminated.
+Praise your dog and reward them with treats when they pee or poo on Piddle Patch.
+If using treats as a reward, only offer them after your dog has gone to the toilet.
 Do not use treats to tempt your dog onto Piddle Patch as they may then associate it as an area to receive treats, rather than as a toilet area for which they are rewarded for using properly.

-If you catch your dog eliminating somewhere they shouldn’t, stay calm, pick them up and place them on to their Piddle Patch.
+Do not scold.
+If you catch your dog peeing or pooping somewhere they shouldn’t, stay calm, pick them up and place them on to their Piddle Patch.
 Be assertive in your command but do not scold your puppy as this may intimidate and confuse them.
 Dogs react much better to positive re-enforcement than to negative.

-If you have any questions about training your dog to use Piddle Patch, please do not hesitate to contact us on firstname.lastname@example.org.[/vc_column_text][/vc_column][/vc_row]
+If you have any questions about training your dog to use Piddle Patch, please do not hesitate to contact us on firstname.lastname@example.org.